NihalP01/trikhal-udyog/README.md

-# Landing for trikhal udyog
+# Landing page for trikhal udyog